FacuBotta/background_generator/README.md

 ## Configuration

-> Download the repository
+> Download the repository.
-> Optional: Create a virtual environment
+> Optional: Create a virtual environment.
 > Install the dependencies by running
 > ```  pip install -r requirements.txt ```
 > Modify the .env file following the instructions inside